gelsogrove/shopME/finalproject-AG/finalproget.md

 ### **2.3.
 High-level project description and file structure**

-The project is organized as a monorepo using Turborepo for efficient management of multiple packages:
+The project is organized with separate backend and frontend folders:

 #### Backend Structure